 Its ‘mainstreet’ (on Bussell Highway) is home to a quirky collection of vintage and secondhand shops, an e-bike store, a beloved local café, a creative studio collaboration, a tractor dealership and a candlemaker to name just a few of the eclectic storefronts that make Witchcliffe a unique and appealing destination.

 Trails, Paths and Roads

-From Bussell Hwy, two main intersections (north and south) will connect with the Ecovillage internal road network and provide access to parking areas within the Village Centre and to every household.
-These beautifully designed and landscaped entries will showcase the natural materials palette that will be used throughout the Ecovillage.
+From Bussell Hwy, two main intersections at Wolghine Ave (north) and Mulal Ave (south) connect with the Ecovillage internal road network and provide access to parking areas within the Village Centre and to every household.
+These beautifully designed and landscaped entries showcase the natural materials palette that is used throughout the Ecovillage.